Pama–Nyungan languages: External relations

 According to Nicholas Evans, the closest relative of Pama–Nyungan is the Garawan language family, followed by the small Tangkic family.
 He then proposes a more distant relationship with the Gunwinyguan languages in a macro-family he calls Macro-Pama–Nyungan.
 However, this has yet to be demonstrated to the satisfaction of the linguistic community.

 Validity

-Dixon's skepticism
+Dixon's scepticism

 In his 1980 attempt to reconstruct Proto-Australian, R. M. W. Dixon reported that he was unable to find anything that reliably set Pama–Nyungan apart as a valid genetic group.
 Fifteen years later, he had abandoned the idea that Australian or Pama–Nyungan were families.
-He now sees Australian as a Sprachbund (Dixon 2002).
+He now sees Australian as a Sprachbund.
 Some of the small traditionally Pama–Nyungan families which have been demonstrated through the comparative method, or which in Dixon's opinion are likely to be demonstrable, include the following: